 Georgia is using telemental health for assessments, treatment, supervision, coordination of care, school-based services, and in many other facilities.
 The Partnership Georgia Partnership for Telehealth has had 240,000 telehealth patient visits in 2014, and it currently includes over 600 locations with over 200 specialists and healthcare partners.
 Georgia has had a telehealth parity law since 2006.
 Georgia has been requiring counselors, social workers, and MFTs to receive 6 hours of CE training in telemental health.
 Georgia’s Office of Telehealth & Telemedicine is establishing a new sophisticated telemedicine network.

-If you are wanting to begin offering telebehavioral health services in Georgia, I highly recommend earning a certification.
-A certification in telebehavioral health will not only teach you important best practices but will inform referral sources of your credibility.
+If you want to start offering telebehavioral health services in Georgia, I highly recommend earning a telebehavioral health credential.
+A training credential in telebehavioral health will not only teach you important best practices but will inform referral sources of your credibility.